lancewalton/treelog/README.md

 TreeLog enables logging as a tree structure so that comprehensive logging does not become incomprehensible.

 It is often necessary to understand exactly what happened in a computation, not just what went wrong but what was actually done and with what data.
-TreeLog is an attempt to add a Writer monad in the form of a Tree structure that can be used in for-comprehensions to produce a heirarchical log of a computation.
+TreeLog is an attempt to add a Writer monad in the form of a Tree structure that can be used in for-comprehensions to produce a hierarchical log of a computation.

 Getting TreeLog
 ---------------